July 5, 2017

-Chris Kressner, lead project engineer for food & beverage, explained, “There are many considerations when designing a CIP cleaning system, but first, we need to understand what you are cleaning so we can properly apply TACT to the system design.”
+Chris Kressner, Sani-Matic’s Customer Success Manager, explained, “There are many considerations when designing a CIP cleaning system, but first, we need to understand what you are cleaning so we can properly apply TACT to the system design.”

 “Liquid-soluble product is certainly easier to clean, but even with liquids you have variations.
 Tomato juice and orange juice have solids in them, so that’s tougher to clean than a sport drink.
 When the focus is cleaning dairy product lines, it’s important to keep in mind the possibility for bacterial growth versus a carbonated beverage which has lower pH and higher acidity decreasing the chance for contamination,” he said.